Building a Feeling: Our First Gold ADDY

 There was a point where we stepped back and looked at everything together: social, posters, digital, and it finally felt like the same world, and that’s when we knew we had it.
 We began to focus on execution.

 We gave ourselves room to lean into moments that felt relevant to the audience.
 We created touch points in the campaign that were personal to Koe Wetzel’s career, like his song, “February 28, 2016,” which references Taco Bell, lined up with a one-day ticket promotion we built around that same date.
 That day, known as “Koe Wetzel Day,” has in turn made him the unofficial people’s ambassador of Taco Bell.
 We used a custom-illustrated Taco Bell-style takeout bag as the centerpiece for that push.
 It was specific, timely, and tied directly back to both the artist and the audience.
-We even gifted him a ridiculous amount of Taco Bell sauces (that our interns traded Taco Bell employees for with tickets to the show).
+We even gifted him a Taco Bell Chiguagua stuffed animal and a ridiculous amount of Taco Bell sauces (that our interns traded Taco Bell employees for with tickets to the show).

 These weren’t one-off ideas; they were extensions of the same visual system, designed to keep the campaign from feeling repetitive while staying consistent, but also built with intention.
 Assets weren’t simply resized and reused.
 Each platform was approached based on how people engage with it.
 Social required movement and variation, print needed clarity, and digital allowed for layering and motion.
 The goal was consistency without duplication.

 All of this also had to work within a fast-moving campaign window and still drive ticket sales.
 The goal wasn’t just to make something visually strong; it had to perform.
-It had to sell tickets, build anticipation, and hold attention across multiple touchpoints and by the time the show arrived, the marketing and the actual experience were aligned.
+It had to sell tickets, build anticipation, and hold attention across multiple touchpoints, and by the time the show arrived, the marketing and the experience were aligned.
 We were so excited to see that what people expected matched what they walked into.

 The results followed: a sold-out show, increased attendance, and strong regional draw, along with broader media coverage and measurable impact for the Coastal Bend.
 The project also earned our first Gold ADDY, and more importantly, it reinforced what works: clear direction, a flexible creative system, and a team that knows how to execute without overcomplicating the idea.